Digitization; Slides; Documents; BiodIS; Collaborative projects; Archiving

 Agriculture Without Borders: Creating Knowledge and Partnerships Across Disciplines and Across the World, West Lafayette, Indiana, May 9-12, 2010

 Oleen, Jenny K., "Creating New Partnerships: An Examination of Two Collaborative, Grant-funded Digitization Projects" (2010).
-Western Libraries Faculty Publications.
+Western Libraries Faculty and Staff Publications.
 3.

 Subjects - Topical (LCSH)

 Digital preservation; Biodiversity; Information resources management; Sorghum--Diseases and pests; Library materials--Digitization